-It is difficult to understand why anyone would consider a claim that the preponderance of evidence standard was truthfully stated when out of either 22 reports of sexual abuse, not one of those reports had a greater chance of occurring than a 50/50 chance.
-Not one of those had even a coin toss's chance of having occurred.
+It is difficult to understand why anyone would consider a claim that the preponderance of evidence standard was truthfully stated when out of 14 reports of sexual abuse, only two had a greater chance of occurring than a 50/50 chance.
+This claims that 12 of 14 reports did not have even a coin toss's chance of having occurred.
 Such low rates of substantiation indicate serious manipulation of the evidence on the part of the investigators, and a failure to appropriately consider the preponderance of evidence standard.